grafana/k6-docs/docs/sources/next/using-k6/metrics/_index.md

 Metric names must comply with OpenTelemetry and [Prometheus limitations](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
 The character limit is the same limit k6 had before restricting the character set down.

-That means metrics names must only include up to 128 ASCII letters, numbers, or underscores and start with a letter or an underscore.
+That means metrics names must:

+- Include up to 128 symbols (ASCII letters, numbers, or underscores).
+- Start with a letter or an underscore.